johnfmorton/craft-bespoken/DOCUMENTATION.md

 If your queue is running automatically in the background via [CRON job or daemon](https://craftcms.com/docs/5.x/system/queue.html#queue-runners), the field type will update with the status of your audio file.

-If the queue is run only on [HTTP](https://craftcms.com/docs/5.x/system/queue.html#http), the queue may not run until refresh the page.
+If the queue is run only on [HTTP](https://craftcms.com/docs/5.x/system/queue.html#http), the queue may not run until you refresh the page.